 - Any unreasonable attitude or behaviour, including acts of violence, intimidation, and abusive/offensive conduct or language, whether performed face-to-face, by phone, or in writing are unacceptable.
-The staff member handling the complaint should convey this message clearly to the complainant and demand that he/she stop acting in such a way, otherwise he/she may terminate the meeting or conversation with him/her.
-If the complainant refuses to comply after the warning, the staff member may terminate the meeting or conversation with him/her. - The school should develop contingency measures and guidelines to remind staff responsible for handling complaints to stay alert and take suitable action to protect their own safety.
+The staff member handling the complaint should convey this message clearly to the complainant and demand the complainant stops acting in such a way or otherwise the meeting or conversation may be terminated.
+If the complainant refuses to comply after the warning, the staff member may terminate the meeting or conversation with the complainant. - The school should set up contingency measures and guidelines2 to remind staff responsible for handling complaints to stay alert and take suitable action to protect their own safety.
 The school should empower the staff member to make decision, depending on the situation, on whether to terminate the interview or dialogue with the complainant and ask the complainant to leave, if his/her behaviour poses an immediate threat to the staff's personal safety or damages their personal interests.
 In an emergency or if it is deemed necessary, the school should take appropriate and decisive action, such as reporting to the police or taking legal action.